-- · Comprehensive policies and procedures to support a safe and fair working environment for our employees and those of our suppliers, including procedures and processes to assess modern slavery risks prior to entering into contracts to - · Ensuring recruitment policies and procedures that support upholding the fundamental rights and freedoms of all individuals.
+- Comprehensive policies and procedures to support a safe and fair working environment for our employees and those of our suppliers, including procedures and processes to assess modern slavery risks prior to entering into contracts to procure goods and services. - · Ensuring recruitment policies and procedures that support upholding the fundamental rights and freedoms of all individuals.